vers10ne/vers10ne/README.md

 - 👋 Hi, I’m @vers10ne
-- 👀 I’m interested in ...
+- 👀 I’m interested in mass people-empowering services
-- 🌱 I’m currently learning Flutter & Dart, Solidity, AI, ..
+- 🌱 I’m currently learning Flutter & Dart, ...
 - 💞️ I’m looking to collaborate on projects and for others to help on projects
 - 📫 How to reach me educating.vernon@gmail.com